denten-books/plain-text/1-chapter.md

 [^ln1-chinese]: This line is a likely source for John Searle's famous "Chinese Room" experiment [@searle_minds_1980].

-[^ln1-notes]: As if to anticipate this difficulty, in a letter to Bertrand Russell accompanying the manuscript of *The Blue and Brown Books*, a collection of notes that form the basis for his *Philosophical Investigations*, Wittgenstein writes: "I think it's very difficult to understand [these notes], as so many points are just hinted at.
+[^ln1-notes]: As always, working with Wittgenstein is complicated by the inherently ad-hoc nature of his published work.
+Much of it comes to us in the form of disjointed second-hand notes and dictations.
+As if to anticipate this difficulty, in a letter to Bertrand Russell accompanying the manuscript of *The Blue and Brown Books*, a collection of notes that form the basis for his *Philosophical Investigations*, Wittgenstein writes: "I think it's very difficult to understand [these notes], as so many points are just hinted at.
 They are meant only for the people who heard the lectures" [@wittgenstein_blue_1965, vii].

+[^ln1-descartes]: Descartes writes in his 1637 *Discourse on Method*: "If there were such machines having the organs and the shape of a monkey or some other animal that lacked reason, we would have no way of recognizing that they were not entirely of the same nature as these animals; whereas if there were any such machines that bore a resemblance to our bodies and imitated our action as far as this is practically feasible, we would always have two very certain means of recognizing that they were not at all, for that reason, true men."
+Also quoted in @dennett_can_2004, 297.

 ## 1.5 Content and Control (Material Context)